-(Washington, D.C.) – Congressman C.A.
-Dutch Ruppersberger today issued the following statement on President Donald Trump’s proposed budget blueprint for fiscal year 2018:
+(Washington, DC) – Congressman C.A.
+Dutch Ruppersberger issued the following statement following yesterday’s votes on key immigration-related legislation:

 The Chesapeake Gateways and Watertrails program helps visitors appreciate the far-reaching role the Chesapeake Bay has had in our region's culture and history while boosting our tourism economy

 (Washington, DC) – Congressman C.A.
 Dutch Ruppersberger today announced his cosponsorship of legislation to reauthorize the Chesapeake Gateways and Watertrails program run by the National Park Service.